monsoonmaelstrom/book2/book2.md

 “Yeah, well.”
 I shrug.
 “New day, new me, new problems.
 Peter wants to know if you can figure out how to acquire a few horses.”

 “You’re running errands for Peter, now?”
-Davy asks skeptically.
+Davy questions skeptically.

 “I’m being nice to Liam.”